A scalable and real-time neural decoder for topological quantum codes: Decoding surface and colour codes

 Colour codes are an alternative that may require fewer physical qubits and facilitate implementation of logical operations \cite{Bombin2007-np,bombin2006topological,Gidney2024-hi}.
-In this paper, we focus on the Bell-flagged triangular colour code \cite{chamberland2018flag,Baireuther2019}, where data qubits are arranged on the vertices of a honeycomb lattice (Fig.~\ref{fig:sc-and-memory-experiment}d).
-Each hexagonal cell defines an X and a Z stabilizer.
-A full error-correction cycle consists of reading all X stabilizers, followed by all Z stabilizers.
-The readout is mediated by two measure qubits within each hexagonal cell, one of them acting as a ``flag'' to signal potential errors during readout (see Methods).
+In this paper we use both the Bell-flagged \cite{chamberland2018flag, Baireuther2019} and the superdense \cite{gidney2023chromobius} variants of the triangular colour code, where data qubits are arranged on the vertices of a honeycomb lattice (Fig.~\ref{fig:sc-and-memory-experiment}d).
+Each hexagonal cell defines one X and one Z stabilizer.
+In the superdense variant, both are measured synchronously with the aid of two measure qubits.
+In the Bell-flagged variant, one of two measure qubits per cell acts as a ``flag'', and the stabilizers are read in an alternating fashion; one full error correction cycle thus takes about twice as long as for the superdense variant.

 Developing effective decoders for colour codes has been a significant challenge, which has likely played a role in hampering their experimental adoption \cite{Lacroix2025}.
 Existing decoders again illustrate a trade-off between speed and accuracy.
-While Tesseract can be applied to colour codes, it is very computationally intensive.
+While Tesseract \cite{Beni2025} can be applied to colour codes, it is very computationally intensive.
 In contrast, Chromobius \cite{gidney2023chromobius} has been specifically designed to work with the colour code and is fast but has considerably lower accuracy.
 More recent approaches fall between these two extremes \cite{Koutsioumpas2025,Lee2024}.
 To date, the lack of a decoder that is simultaneously fast, accurate, and scalable has been a significant barrier to leveraging the colour code’s potential advantages.